gura-lang/gura-lang.github.io/Download.md

 call `setup()` function in the prompt to create a symbolic link `/usr/bin/gura` that allows you to execute the interpreter from anywhere in the system.

-## Install into Linux
+## Linux

-It has been confirmed that Gura runs on the following distributions of Linux.
+It has been confirmed that Gura can run on the following distributions of Linux.

 * Ubuntu 13.10
 * Ubuntu 14.04